Carly07/milestone-project-1-experience-zanzibar/README.md

 ## Acknowledgements

+The picklist for the 'Country' select menu was found on <a target="_blank" href="https://stackoverflow.com/questions/53388003/select-country-dropdown-in-html-page">Stack Overflow</a>

+The keyframes for the fade and scale animations used for the page header and carousels were taken and adapted from this <a target="_blank" href="https://www.youtube.com/watch?v=bVGOLr3JHbg">tutorial</a>.

-I received inspiration for this project from the many travel sites that I have visited whilst researching and planning my travel adventures.
-I would also like to extend a special thanks to my mentor, Antonio, for his help and guidance.
+<strong>This site is for educational purposes only.</strong> I received inspiration for this project from the many travel sites that I have visited whilst researching and planning my travel adventures.